You can create a custom feed using a .csv or STIX formatted feed data file in RSA NetWitness Platform.

 (Optional) If the URL has restricted access and requires authentication using your username and password, select Authenticated.

-NetWitness Suite provides your user name and password for authentication to the URL.
+NetWitness Platform provides your user name and password for authentication to the URL.

 Select TAXII Enabled Server, if you want to select a TAXII collection from the list.